 Introduction to Layout in Java

-- If we talk about it in layman terms, a layout is a way in which parts of components are arranged, components can be anything from text to images, etc. Let’s take an example of what a Page layout means, it actually means the arrangement of text, images and different objects on a page.
+- If we talk about it in layman terms, a layout is a way in which parts of components are arranged; components can be anything from text to images, etc. Let’s take an example of what a Page layout means; it actually means the arrangement of text, images and different objects on a page.
 Similarly, in Java, the arrangement of components in a particular position within the container is called a Layout.
 In Java, the Layouting of components inside a container is automatically controlled by a Layout Manager.
-Fortunately, we have several Layout Managers in Java which varies from one another on the basis of their size, shape, and the component arrangement pattern.
+Fortunately, we have several Layout Managers in Java, which varies from one another on the basis of their size, shape, and component arrangement pattern.

 Below mentioned are some of the classes that represent various layout managers:

-Although we have a large number of Layout Managers and every Manager has its own characteristics and properties and there are certain scenarios in which specific Layout Manager works.
+Although we have a large number of Layout Managers and every Manager has its own characteristics and properties, and there are certain scenarios in which a specific Layout Manager works.
 It is recommended to use builder tools to create layout managers like NetBeans IDE Matisse GUI builder, rather than using coding managers by hand.
-Let’s have a look in detail of different layout managers and the scenarios where they can be used:
+Let’s have a look in detail at different layout managers and the scenarios where they can be used: